1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 A few common problems and things to try if you run into them:

 **Your machine doesn't recognize the FTDI**.
-You've made sure the FTDI is connected via the USB cable, but when you run an `lsusb` you don't see it.
+You've made sure the FTDI is connected via the USB cable, but you don't see it in a `lsusb`.

-* If you're running a VM, make sure it's connected to that, rather than your host machine.
+* If you're running a VM, make sure the USB is connected to that, rather than your host machine.
 * Depending on your OS and FTDI it could be a driver issue, check the docs for your stuff.
 * If all else fails, disconnect it all, reboot, and reconnect it.

+**Errors when opening a serial connection**.
+You're getting error messages with stuff like _Device Busy_ or _Cannot exec '/dev/ttyUSB0': No such file or directory_.

-**"Device Busy" errors when opening a serial connection**.
-Screen is notorious for hanging onto devices, especially if it’s not detached gracefully.
-* Check for fouled screen processes that may be hanging onto the device using something like `ps -ef|grep SCREEN`
-* To prevent this from happening, make sure to detach from `screen` connections with _ctrl+A+D_
+* Screen is notorious for hanging onto devices if it's not detached gracefully, which can cause _device busy_ errors.
+Check for fouled processes with something like `ps -ef|grep SCREEN`.
+Prevent this kind of stuff by making sure you detach from `screen` connections with _ctrl+A+D_
+* If you're getting _no such file or directory_ errors, it could be that your machine isn't recogizing the FTDI (see above), or just that you're specifying the wrong device.
+Double check that TTY- it won't always be ttyUSB0, particularly if you've got more than one USB device connected.

 **A serial connection opens but nothing happens**.
 Sounds like your computer can talk to the FTDI (that's good), but not beyond it.
 * Check your wires, make sure the connections are good, and that everything is going to the right place.
 * See the wiring diagram above for reference...mistakes like putting R-to-R are easy to make.

-**A serial connection opens but the output is trash**.
+**A serial connection opens but the output is a mess**.
 We saw this in the video when the baud rate was wrong, so that's an easy thing to check.
 But assuming that's right:
 * Triple-check (srsly) your ground connection- especially if "everything was working fine last time".
-* A bad ground can foul up all sorts of stuff, and is often the source of connections looking janky/missing information.
+A bad ground can foul up all sorts of stuff, and is often the source of connections looking janky/missing information.

 **Camera isn't booting or is otherwise being weird**
 * Check your connections to ensure you're not accidentally shorting anything.
 A bit too much solder or a bad angle on a grabber probe is usually the culprit.